 As we know, we use differentation of a curve to find the slope of that curve, and we use integration of a curve to find the area enclosed between that curve and some horizontal line.

 Here's the thing: when the slope of a curve changes the value of that curve's integral changes in proportion.
 Take the simplest case: f(x) = ax Change of the magnitude of the slope changes the value of the integral.
-This property will be put to use.
+This property is key.

 For emphasis I repeat in a box section: